GalsenDev221/made.in.senegal/README.md

 - **[Algo Repo](https://github.com/orbitturner/reposTDAlgoP3Simplon)** - Repository of some Algorithmic exercice for those who want to make their first steps into the Dev World. (*NOT MAINTAINED ANYMORE*) **by [@orbitturner](https://github.com/orbitturner)**
 - **[Amazon Textract CSV](https://github.com/JoeDalton24/amazon-textract-response-tocsv)** - Amazon Textract Response to CSV export tables and extract key-value pairs in form documents from JSON returned by Amazon Textract into a comma-separated values (CSV) file. **by [@JoeDalton24](https://github.com/JoeDalton24)**
-- **[ANGULAR VPS DEPLOYMENT](https://github.com/orbitturner/NG-TINY-CONF-2022-DEMO-APP)** - My presentation during the *NgTinyConf2022* was to show how to deploy an Angular application in a Virtual Private Server through security, management and configuration of NGINX and some bonuses. **by [@orbitturner](https://github.com/orbitturner)**
+- **[Angular VPS Deployment](https://github.com/orbitturner/NG-TINY-CONF-2022-DEMO-APP)** - My presentation during the *NgTinyConf2022* was to show how to deploy an Angular application in a Virtual Private Server through security, management and configuration of NGINX and some bonuses. **by [@orbitturner](https://github.com/orbitturner)**
 - **[Angular 11 JWT Auth](https://github.com/orbitturner/ANGULAR-11-JWT-AUTH-FRONT-CLIENT)** - A DemoProject for presenting my way of managing jwt auth in the front with Angular. **by [@orbitturner](https://github.com/orbitturner)**
 - **[Array Querier](https://github.com/orbitturner/array-querier)** - A TS/JS NPM Package to Filter an array of objects with multiple match-criteria. **by [@orbitturner](https://github.com/orbitturner)**